slashtechno/simple-nas/SETUP_GUIDE.md

 - Each service is routed by hostname (e.g. `immich.example.com`) to the internal container address.
 - Runtime files and tunnel credentials are generated at init time; a template is tracked in the repo: [`cloudflared/config.yml.template`](cloudflared/config.yml.template:1).
 - You still expose Copyparty via Tailscale Funnel optionally (see Part 5.2) while Cloudflare also provides a public hostname.
+- **File upload limits**: Cloudflare has 100 MB per request limit on Free/Pro/Business plans (500 MB on Enterprise).
+Copyparty's up2k uploader automatically chunks large files below this limit, so there's no effective file size limit for uploads through the tunnel.

 Required environment variables (add to your `.env`):
 - `CF_API_TOKEN` — Cloudflare API token with DNS and Tunnel permissions